Erica Mena Shows Off Insane Physique Just Two Months After Giving Birth To Her Daughter

 The Instagram snapshot showed Mena relaxing by her pool on a sunny day.
 She decided to rock a tight all-white two-piece set from Fashion Nova, who is one of her social media partners.
 Mena posed near the pool wearing a long-sleeved crop top that showed off her washboard abs.

 The Love and Hip-Hop: New York star also wore high-waisted leggings for the photo.
-The leggings have small cuts at the bottom, which showed off her toned legs.
+The leggings have small cutouts at the bottom, which showed off her toned legs.
 She posed with her arms on her head and her hips to one side, which showed off her plump thighs.

 In addition to showing off her stunning physique, Mena also made sure her hair and makeup looked flawless for the photo.
 She wore matte foundation with a highlighter on her nose and cheekbones.
 She also added dramatic eyelashes to her makeup look.
 Mena then added a dark lip gloss to finish off the makeup look.